-Through configuring attribute of each attachment properly, a perimeter separating untrusted area and trusted area can be formed:
+Through configuring attribute of each attachment properly, a perimeter separating untrusted area and trusted area MUST be formed as follows:

-- (1) Configure Validating and DHCP-Snooping attribute on the direct attachments of all the DHCP clients. - (2) Configure Validating and DHCP-Snooping attribute on the indirect attachments of all the DHCP clients(i.e., DHCP clients on the downstream links). - (3) Configure Trust attribute on the attachments of other SAVI devices. - (4) If a Non-SAVI device, or a number of connected Non-SAVI devices, have only attachments from SAVI devices or upstream devices, set their attachments to SAVI devices with Trust attribute. - (5) Configure DHCP-Trust attribute on the direct attachments of trusted DHCP relays/servers. - (6) Optional: configure filters on the upstream links to filter out spoofing of local addresses from other networks.
+- (1) Configure Validating and DHCP-Snooping attribute on the direct attachments of all the DHCP clients. - (2) Configure Validating and DHCP-Snooping attribute on the indirect attachments of all the DHCP clients (i.e., DHCP clients on the downstream links). - (3) Configure Trust attribute on the attachments of other SAVI devices. - (4) If a Non-SAVI device, or a number of connected Non-SAVI devices, have only attachments from SAVI devices, set their attachments to SAVI devices with Trust attribute.

+(5) Configure DHCP-Trust attribute on the direct attachments of trusted DHCP relays/servers.

 In this way, the points of attachments with Validating attribute (and generally together with attachments of upstream devices) on SAVI devices can form a perimeter separating DHCP clients and trusted devices.
 Data packet check is only performed on the perimeter.
 The perimeter is also a perimeter for DHCP messages.
 DHCP-Trust attribute is only configured on the inside links of the perimeter.
-Only DHCP server-client messages originated in the perimeter is trusted.
+Only DHCP server-client messages originated in the perimeter are trusted.